Aaayayayg/Unused-Android-Apps-and-games/README.md

 # use downliads with CAUTION!
-Make sure your Androud 11 updates
+Make sure your Androud 12 Snow Cone updates
 RAR.apks
 bugs and crashes